HUSD Price Reaches $1.00 on Exchanges (HUSD)

-HUSD (HUSD) traded 0% higher against the dollar during the 24 hour period ending at 7:00 AM E.T. on March 16th.
-One HUSD coin can now be purchased for $1.00 or 0.00002474 BTC on cryptocurrency exchanges.
-HUSD has a market capitalization of $410.14 million and $55.24 million worth of HUSD was traded on exchanges in the last 24 hours.
-Over the last seven days, HUSD has traded 0.1% higher against the dollar.
+HUSD (HUSD) traded 0.1% lower against the dollar during the 24-hour period ending at 18:00 PM E.T. on March 20th.
+Over the last seven days, HUSD has traded down 0% against the dollar.
+HUSD has a total market capitalization of $444.25 million and approximately $24.10 million worth of HUSD was traded on exchanges in the last 24 hours.
+One HUSD coin can currently be bought for about $1.00 or 0.00002425 BTC on popular exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.